bradsec/gogetmedia/README.md

 ### First Run
 - The application will automatically download yt-dlp on first run
-- It will check for ffmpeg availability (optional but recommended)
 - Access the web interface at `http://localhost:8080`

 ## Command Line Options